Setting up SheepShaver for Windows

 Using a physical Mac OS installation CD

 Insert your CD-ROM.
 Run “SheepShaverGUI.exe.”
-On the “volumes” tab, check “Boot from CD-ROM and make sure that the driver letter for the CD-ROM is correct.
+On the “volumes” tab, at “Boot from” select CD-ROM and make sure that the drive letter for the CD-ROM is correct.
 Next step: see Volumes below.

-Using an image of Mac OS installation CD
+Using an disk image of a Mac OS installation CD (iso or toast)

 Run “SheepShaverGUI.exe.
 On the “Volumes” tab click “add” and navigate to your CD image.
 Select it and click “OK.”
 Next step: see Volumes below.

-For those who don't have a CD or a CD image
+For those who don't have a real CD or a CD disk image

 If you don't have a Mac OS CD or an image of a CD, you can only install Mac OS 7.5.3.
 Follow the Basilisk II instructions to install System 7.5.3 in SheepShaver.
 You must, however, use Disk Tools 8.5 as your boot disk.
 You must also use an Old World ROM image (see above).